 Pokémon can dodge or bat away thrown Pokéballs.
 If the Pokémon you're trying to catch knocks one of your Pokéballs off-kilter, wait for them to be between attacks before attempting a throw.

 Lastly, as you level up you'll get better quality Pokéballs.
-Great Balls unlock at Level 12, Ultra Balls unlock at Level 20, and there may be more at higher levels.
-(There are dozens of different types of Pokéball across all of the games.)
+Great Balls unlock at Level 12, and Ultra Balls unlock at Level 20.

-Once you've captured a Pokémon, you'll get three Candies for that type (used for evolving and powering up), some experience, and 100 Stardust.
+Once you've captured a Pokémon, you'll get Candies for that species (used for evolving and powering up), some XP and Stardust.

 Powering Up Your Pokémon